Genjisgarden/Hyp-fixator/README.md

 ` SMG (psst read the rentry if u want more info. [rentry](rentry.co/smg-callout) )

-` Highly sexual people and therefore jokes, it gets tiring
+` Highly sexual people and jokes, it gets tiring

 ___